cockpit-project/cockpit/doc/protocol.md

 The "authorize" command is for communication of authentication and authorization challenges and responses between cockpit-bridge and cockpit-ws.
-Inspite of the name this is also used for authentication.
+Despite the name this is also used for authentication.

 For challenge/response authentication, the following fields are defined:

- * "cookie": an unique string sent with a challenge, that must be present in the corresponding response.
+ * "cookie": a unique string sent with a challenge that must be present in the corresponding response.
  * "challenge": a challenge string present in messages from a bridge to cockpit-ws